janekfleper/typst-fancy-units/src/unit.typ

     c.push(unit)
   }

-  format-unit(c, tree, config)
+  format-unit(c, tree, separator, decimal-separator)
 }

 // Format units with the fraction mode
 //
 // - tree (dictionary): The fully interpreted content tree
-// - config (dictionary): The configuration for the formatting
+// - separator (str, symbol or content): The separator to use between units
+// - decimal-separator (str, symbol or content): The decimal separator to use
 // -> (content)
 //
 // Unless a unit or multiple units are protected by brackets,